top of page

 Therapy provides a weekly, consistent space for adult individuals and couples to explore emotional, psychological, and relational concerns.

-Whether meeting in person or online, the work unfolds as a collaborative process designed to help people move through what’s keeping them stuck and create real change in their lives.
+Whether meeting in person or online, the work unfolds as a collaborative process designed to help you move through what’s keeping you stuck towards creating real change in your life.

 In-Person Sessions (Sag Harbor, NY)